 What I’ll do for you

 All of my editing work involves improving clarity and readability in some way.
-If I do a plain English edit for you, it will include everything I would normally do when editing that type of material (the Business editing page will give you some idea of what this may involve).
-But I’ll also ‘dive deeper’ into the vocabulary, and into the structures of sentences, paragraphs, sections and the overall document, aiming to make the reading process as easy as possible for a wide audience.
+If I do a plain English edit for you, it will include everything I normally do when editing that type of material (the Business editing page will give you some idea of what this may mean).

 I’m experienced in ‘translating’ highly technical writing for non-technical readers, and I’ve worked with a specific plain English remit on several guides to doing business in various countries.
 I’ve also completed the Plain English for Editors course provided by the Chartered Institute of Editing and Proofreading (CIEP).